Officers and Directors

 Paul A. Mazzuca, Director

-Paul Anthony Mazzuca is a licensed professional tour guide and tour director in the Washington, D.C. area.
+Paul Anthony Mazzuca is a former Capitol Hill staffer and lobbyist.
+He is now a licensed professional tour guide and tour director in the Washington, D.C. area.
 Paul is also a member of the U.S. Capitol Historical Society; the Historical Society of Washington; the Guild of Professional Tour Guides of Washington, DC; and the Smithsonian Associates.

-Paul has been a member of our Round Table for many years, and became a first-time Director this year.
+Paul has been a member of our Round Table for many years, and he became a first-time Director this year.
+For more information, visit his website at www.DCPermanentTourist.com

 Scott A. Sanger, Treasurer & Director